-At the Geneva Centre of Humanitarian Studies we strongly believe in promoting diversity and inclusiveness.
+At the Geneva Centre of Humanitarian Studies, we strongly believe in promoting diversity and inclusiveness.

-Thanks to our scholarships, we have a very diverse mix of students in the classroom to make sure their experience reflects the diversity of their working environments.
-Such diversity creates a great opportunity to hone negotiation and listening skills, both key to successful project and people management.
+Thanks to our scholarships, we have a diverse mix of students in the classroom to ensure their experience reflects the diversity of their working environments.
+Such diversity creates a great opportunity to hone negotiation and listening skills, which are key to a successful project and people management.